Agis36/public/MathQuest/PRIVACY_POLICY.md

 ---

-## 3. Children’s Privacy (COPPA & GDPR)
+## 3. User and Children’s Privacy (COPPA & GDPR)
 Our app is designed to comply with the **Children’s Online Privacy Protection Act (COPPA)** and the **General Data Protection Regulation (GDPR)**.

-*   We do not collect personal data from children under 13.
+*   We do not collect personal data from users.
 *   We do not use behavioral advertising.
-*   We do not allow children to share personal information publicly.
+*   We do not allow users to share personal information publicly.
-*   The "Settings" menu is protected by a Parental PIN gate to prevent children from modifying app configurations or deleting data accidentally.
+*   The "Settings" menu is protected by a Parental PIN gate to prevent children/users from modifying app configurations or deleting data accidentally.

 ---